Scientific Parameter intermediate

 Key Distinction

 Maillard reaction requires both amino acids (from cream, butter, or milk proteins) and reducing sugars.
-It begins around 110-120°C and accelerates through 140-165°C. Caramelization is the thermal decomposition of sugars alone — no protein required.
-It begins at different temperatures depending on the sugar type: fructose at ~110°C, glucose at ~150°C, and sucrose at ~160°C.
+The reaction proceeds at any temperature; what changes is the rate — it becomes rapid enough to drive visible caramel browning on a cooking time-scale above ~110°C and runs hardest through 140-165°C. Caramelization is the thermal decomposition of sugars alone — no protein required.
+It has a real chemistry-driven onset that depends on sugar type: fructose at ~110°C, glucose at ~150°C, and sucrose at ~160°C.

 The Maillard reaction, first described by French chemist Louis-Camille Maillard in 1912, is a condensation reaction between the free amino group of an amino acid and the carbonyl group of a reducing sugar.
 The initial product — a glycosylamine — is unstable and undergoes rapid rearrangement through the Amadori product into an extraordinarily complex cascade of secondary reactions.
 The final output is not a single compound but a mixture of hundreds of volatile and non-volatile molecules collectively responsible for roasted, nutty, toffee, and meaty aromas.